zmilla93/SlimTrade/README.md

 ![](/src/main/resources/images/incoming-trade.png)<br>
 ![](/src/main/resources/images/outgoing-trade.png)<br>

-There is also a colorblind option to swap green and red for blue and pink respectively.
-This works independently of the color theme system shown elsewhere.<br>
+There is a colorblind option to swap green and red for blue and pink respectively.<br>
 ![](/src/main/resources/images/incoming-trade-cb.png)<br>
 ![](/src/main/resources/images/outgoing-trade-cb.png)<br>

-Incoming trades will turn the buyer's name green and create an info window above the stash with the item and stash name.
-This info popup can be hovered to highlight the item, or clicked to search the name in the stash.
-Color coding can be added in the options.<br>
+Incoming trades highlight the buyer's name and create an info window with item and stash names.<br>
+This info popup can be hovered to highlight the item, or clicked to search the name in the stash.<br>
+Stash color coding can be added in the options.<br>
 ![](/src/main/resources/images/stash.png)<br>

 ## Ignore Items